boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~~
 {: #fig-end-to-end title="Segmentation of the Transport Network" artwork-align="center"}

+The realization approach described in this document is typically triggered by Network Slice Service requests.
+How a Network Slice Service request is placed for realization, including how it is derived from a 5G Slice Service request, is out of scope.
+Mapping considerations between 3GPP and IETF Network Slice Service (e.g., mapping of service parameters) are discussed, e.g., in {{?I-D.ietf-teas-5g-network-slice-application}}.

 The 5G control plane relies upon the Single Network Slice Selection Assistance Information (S-NSSAI) identifier for slice
 identification {{TS-23.501}}.
 Because S-NSSAIs are not visible to the transport domain, 5G Network Functions can expose the 5G slices to the transport
 domain by mapping to explicit Layer 2 or Layer 3 identifiers.
 The realization of the mapping between customer sites and provider networks is refered to as the "hand-off". {{sec-handoff-domains}} lists a set of such hand-off methods.

-The realization approach described in this document is typically triggered by Network Slice Service requests.
-How a Network Slice Service request is placed for realization, including how it is derived from a 5G Slice Service request, is out of scope.
-Mapping considerations between 3GPP and IETF Network Slice Service (e.g., mapping of service parameters) are discussed, e.g., in {{?I-D.ietf-teas-5g-network-slice-application}}.

-The realization model described in this document uses a single Network Resource Partition (NRP) (Section 7.1 of {{!RFC9543}}).
+This document assumes one single Network Resource Partition (NRP) (Section 7.1 of {{!RFC9543}}) in a provider network.
 The applicability to multiple NRPs is out of scope.

-The realization model described in this document uses the following building blocks are used:
+The realization model uses the following building blocks within a provider network:

    *  Layer 2 Virtual Private Network (L2VPN) {{?RFC4664}} and/or Layer 3 Virtual Private Network (L3VPN) {{?RFC4364}} service instances for logical separation: